-The following are some essays, blog posts and articles relating to the collection.
+The following are some essays, articles and talks relating to the collection.
 We will try to add links to this page as and when new information is published.
 Please do let us know if we've missed anything.

 (from Liberation.b.34)